-AM\MAINTAINER\MODE disables the so called "rebuild rules" by default.
-If you have AM\MAINTAINER\MODE in configure.ac, and run './configure && make', then make will \never\ attempt to rebuilt configure, Makefile.ins, Lex or Yacc outputs, etc. I.e., this disables build rules for files that are usually distributed and that users should normally not have to update.
+AM\MAINTAINER\MODE allows you to choose whether the so called "rebuild rules" should be enabled or disabled.
+With AM\MAINTAINER\MODE([enable]), they are enabled by default, otherwise they are disabled by default.
+In the latter case, if you have AM\MAINTAINER\MODE in configure.ac, and run './configure && make', then make will \never\ attempt to rebuild configure, Makefile.ins, Lex or Yacc outputs, etc. I.e., this disables build rules for files that are usually distributed and that users should normally not have to update.